 In the Balkans, the nation of Yugoslavia was dismembered following its capitulation to Axis forces in 1941.
 The former territory of this "Versaillescreated" nation was parceled out to Italy and Bulgaria, while the new Fascist nation of Croatia was created independent of these powers.
-The remaining Serbian territory was placed under the administration of a Luftwaffe general, who authorizes civil post offices to issue new stamps designated "Serbia".
-The population of Serbia received harsh treatment compared to that of those occupied in western Europe.
+The remaining Serbian territory was placed under the administration of a Luftwaffe general, who authorized civil post offices to issue new stamps designated "Serbia".
 Only in Serbia was censorship imposed on domestic mail.